In (Reflections Part 2) of this series of posts, we’ve told you about how our house got sold (twice)!

 Sunset at Langebaan

-We hope to find similar beautiful places in New Zealand.
-We know from our travels abroad, that each country has its own beauty and we are looking forward to find these in New Zealand.
+We know from our travels abroad, that each country has its own beauty and we are looking forward to find these in New Zealand as well.

 After three posts on our reflection back on the Camino, the question automatically comes up: Were we influenced to do all this by hiking two Camino’s?
 Yes and No.

-The Camino did convince us you can live without all the stuff you gathered over years and rather live the more simpler life.
+The Camino certainly convinced us you can live without all the stuff you gathered over years and rather live the more simpler life.
 One thing might lead to another and we will see how our new direction in life is working out …